Kong/terraform-provider-konnect/docs/resources/gateway_plugin_kafka_consume.md

 Optional:

 - `authentication` (Attributes) (see [below for nested schema](#nestedatt--config--authentication))
-- `auto_offset_reset` (String) The offset to start from when there is no initial offset in the consumer group. must be one of ["earliest", "latest"]
+- `auto_offset_reset` (String) The offset to start from when there is no initial offset in the consumer group.
+Default: "latest"; must be one of ["earliest", "latest"]
 - `cluster_name` (String) An identifier for the Kafka cluster.
-- `commit_strategy` (String) The strategy to use for committing offsets. must be one of ["auto", "off"]
+- `commit_strategy` (String) The strategy to use for committing offsets.
+Default: "auto"; must be one of ["auto", "off"]
-- `message_deserializer` (String) The deserializer to use for the consumed messages. must be one of ["json", "noop"]
+- `message_deserializer` (String) The deserializer to use for the consumed messages.
+Default: "noop"; must be one of ["json", "noop"]
-- `mode` (String) The mode of operation for the plugin. must be one of ["http-get", "server-sent-events", "websocket"]
+- `mode` (String) The mode of operation for the plugin.
+Default: "http-get"; must be one of ["http-get", "server-sent-events", "websocket"]
 - `schema_registry` (Attributes) The plugin-global schema registry configuration. (see [below for nested schema](#nestedatt--config--schema_registry))
 - `security` (Attributes) (see [below for nested schema](#nestedatt--config--security))